MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 **When an exception is thrown in your application:**

-- Creating a signature for the problem type and deciding whether to create a snapshot adds a very small CPU and memory overhead.
+* Creating a signature for the problem type and deciding whether to create a snapshot adds a very small CPU and memory overhead.
-- If de-optimization is enabled, there is an overhead for re-JITting the method that threw the exception.
+* If deoptimization is enabled, there's an overhead for re-JITting the method that threw the exception.
 This will be incurred the next time that method executes.
 Depending on the size of the method, this could be between 1ms and 100ms of CPU time.

 **If the exception handler decides to create a snapshot:**

-- Creating the process snapshot takes about half a second (P50=0.3s, P90=1.2s, P95=1.9s) during which time, the thread that threw the exception is paused.
-Other threads are not blocked.
+* Creating the process snapshot takes about half a second (P50=0.3s, P90=1.2s, P95=1.9s) during which time, the thread that threw the exception is paused.
+Other threads aren't blocked.

-- Converting the process snapshot to a minidump and uploading it to Application Insights takes several minutes.
+* Converting the process snapshot to a minidump and uploading it to Application Insights takes several minutes.
    - Convert: P50=63s, P90=187s, P95=275s.
    - Upload: P50=31s, P90=75s, P95=98s.